Sharjah Biennale15) Thinking Historically in the Present_2023. 2. 7 ~6.11 (UAE)

 20230207_131849.jpg

-Hyesoo Park, A Man without a Country, 2023, Shredded Korean banknotes, sound, speakers, electric fans, mirrors, manual lottery machines, survey paper, neon sign and hanging steel mobile, Variable size, Sharjah Biennale15
+Park Hye-soo, A Man without a Country, 2023, Shredded Korean banknotes, sound, speakers, electric fans, mirrors, manual lottery machines, survey paper, neon sign, and hanging steel mobile, Variable size, Sharjah Biennale15

 https://universes.art/en/sharjah-biennial/2023/sharjah-city/bank-street-building/hyesoo-park-2